poboisvert/DockerEventBus/README.md

-# Docker Microservice - Post, Comment, Moderation & Event-Bus/Query

-[Docker/REACT] This project is a Microservice based on REACT and Docker.
+# Production viable Microservice - Express, Node and deploy using docker, k8s and Skaffold.

+## Skaffold

+This service is a manager for k8s in order to produce updated services without doing them manually.

+> skaffold dev

 ## Dockers